Levizar/CodeWar/readme.md

 Codewars is a website that gives challenging kata to the developer community.

-Ranks starts from 8 Kyu to 1 Kyu.
+Ranks starts from 8 Kyu and goes to 1 Kyu (and above).

 I learned a lot with codeWars challenging me.